thedevscott/fend-project-memory-game/README.md

 Making Improvements
 --------------------

-To make improvements to the game modify the following files:
+To make improvements to the game modify the following files

 index.html
 -----------